Faculty and Senior Staff:

 Dr Pulat Shozimov

 Educated at Bishop’s University, University of Toronto, University of Glasgow, he received a doctorate from the University of Oxford.
 Until 1991, he was professor in the Faculty of Interdisciplinary Studies and director of the Canadian Institute of Ukrainian Studies, University of Alberta.
 He worked for many years as a consultant to the Secretary of State, Government of Canada, and Ministry of Culture, Province of Alberta.
 In 1991 he moved to Ukraine to become Director of Policy Studies at the Council of Advisors to the Parliament of Ukraine, and 1992 became founder and director of the Institute of Public Administration and Local Government, Cabinet of Ministers.
 In 1995 the Institute was re-organised into the Academy of Public Administration, Office of the President of Ukraine and he was appointed vice-rector for academic development and Director of the Centre for the Study of Administration Reform.
 Dr Krawchenko participated in numerous Ukrainian government committees, task forces and working groups.
 These include the President’s Council on Social and Economic Affairs, the Policy Unit of the Cabinet of Ministers, the Working Group on the Establishment of the Civil Service, the Working Group on Monetary Reform and the Commission on Administrative Reform.
 He has also served as a consultant to the World Bank and OECD.
 He was visiting associate professor at Harvard University, Department of Government, and visiting professor at the College of Europe in Natolin, Poland.
 In 1995 he received an honourary doctorate from the University of North London, in 1997 was made an honourary professor of the University of ‘Kyiv-Mohyla Academy’, in 2000 received an honourary doctorate from the Ukrainian Academy of Public Administration, and in 2000 was awarded an Order of Merit from the President of Ukraine.
 He was editor of “Occasional Papers in Public Administration and Public Policy” published by the Network of Institutes and Schools of Public Administration in Central and Eastern Europe, and member of international editorial boards of several journals among them Public Management and Journal of Comparative Policy Analysis.
-Dr Krawchenko joined the University of Central Asia in October 2004, where he currently serves as the Director General, and as a member of the Board Executive Committee.
+Dr Krawchenko joined the University of Central Asia in October 2004, where he currently serves as the Director General.

 Grant Robertson leads the team managing the design and construction of the three UCA campuses.
 Prior to joining UCA, he was project director with Mace International responsible for a luxury 5-star hotel and residential development, constructed to 4 Seasons standards and specifications.
 He has extensive experience working in the former USSR, CIS and Eastern European countries, as well as in his home country of Scotland.
 Over the 25 years of his professional career, he has worked on projects in 13 countries and earned a well-respected reputation for the successful completion of complex projects in remote areas.
 Prior to joining UCA, Mr Robertson served as the Regional Director of Emerging Markets in Central and Eastern Europe with Bovis Lend Lease, an internationally renowned property group specializing in project management, construction, real estate investment and development.
 In that role, he led 13 projects across four countries and built a team to meet the demands of their growing business.
 Before that, Mr Robertson worked with Philip Morris Engineering, where he was responsible for the design, management, and operationalization of their tobacco plant in Kharkiv, Ukraine.